 The Falsified Medicines Directive (FMD) is a set of rules to protect people from fake medicines in the European Union (EU).
 It includes additional anti-tampering security on packaging, and tracking of medicines using a unique identifier, like a barcode.

 The Family Nurse Partnership is an intensive, nurse-led programme of home visits for vulnerable, first time, young parents.

-The FGM RIS is a national IT system that supports the early intervention and ongoing safeguarding of girls, under the age of 18, who are potentially at risk of female genital mutilation (FGM).
+The FGM-IS is a national IT system that supports the early intervention and ongoing safeguarding of girls, under the age of 18, who have a family history of Female Genital Mutilation (FGM).

 We collect information from GPs across the UK for use in planning, research and generating payments.

 The General Practice Extraction Service (GPES) collects information for a wide range of purposes, including providing GP payments.
 It works with the Calculating Quality Reporting Service (CQRS) and GP clinical systems as part of the GP Collections service.